Homework 10: Correlation and simple linear regression

 Dataset

-For correlation, use this dataset = Animals.
+.
 This data set consists of brain weight and body mass of 28 species, including mammals (24 species plus humans) and three dinosaurs (Brachiosaurus, Dipliodocus, Triceratops).
-The ratio of brain weight to body mass is sometimes called the encephalization index; humans have a high ratio, so this measure is sometimes taken as a crude estimate of “intelligence.”
-The data set is one of the built-in datasets with R, go to Rcmdr: Data in packages → Read data set from attached package… Select MASS package, then find Animals).
-Alternatively, and for your convenience, I’ve included the dataset at the end of this page (scroll down or click here).
+The ratio of brain weight to body mass (brain-body mass ratio) is related to the encephalization quotient (EQ); humans and other primates have a high ratio, so this measure is sometimes taken as a crude estimate of “intelligence.”

 Note.
 Since the 1990s, comparative biologists have recognized that such species comparisons without accounting for phylogenetic structure of the data likely violates the assumption of independence among the data points.
 Many approaches to account for the nonindependence have been published: see Chapter 20.12 in Mike’s Biostatistics Book for an introduction to one method now called phylogenetically independent contrasts (PIC).
 For the purposes of this homework we ignore this issue.